CatalinoAgapito/PA3/README.md

 In this part of the code, Boolean indexing is used to search for Pontiac Firebird in the Model column.
 It then selects only the Model, mpg, hp, and wt columns and stores the result in a DataFrame named pontiac.

 # Problem 3: Multi-Model Subsetting
+In this problem, it requires selecting several specific car models from the dataset and displaying only the information needed for comparison.
+The goal is to organize the selected records into a smaller table while keeping the original dataset unchanged.
 ````
 selected_cars = cars.loc[cars["Model"].isin(["Datsun 710", "Lotus Europa", "Ferrari Dino"]), ["Model", "mpg", "cyl", "hp", "gear"]]
 selected_cars